Duration: 17 Days

 Today, we will trek steeply up onto a spectacular hill trail before descending down again to cross the river.
 We will pass through some small settlements along the way and then climb to an impressive open valley.
-After reaching Namrung, if you want- you can take a side excursion to the small settlement of Prok as well â€“ a two hour round trip.
-Accommodation at tea house at Namrung.
+After reaching Namrung, if you want- you can take a side excursion to the small settlement of Pork as well – a two-hour round trip.
+Accommodation at the tea house at Namrung.

 Leaving Namrung, we head towards Lihi.
 The trail runs through landslide-prone areas to lead to Lho.
-We can get splendid views of the Manaslu range on the way Samagaon.
+We can get splendid views of the Manaslu range on the way to Samagaon.
 The trail follows a lateral moraine of Pungen Glacier towards Sama.
 It takes a further 20 minutes to reach Sama Gompa for our night halt.
-Accommodation at tea house at Samagaon.
+Accommodation at the tea house at Samagaon.

 The trekking trail crosses pastures and gradually ascends further into the valley.
 Fantastic views of the mountains, especially Manaslu, loom ahead as we reach Samdo (3875m), a Tibetan refugee village.
 You can also have a short trek to the Rui La (4,998m).
 It stands on the border between Tibet and Nepal.

 After crossing a couple of streams, we’ll reach the Larkya Bazaar.
-It is a fair seasonal Tibetan market and is heavy Tibetan influence.
-We get views of Larke peak (6249m) and Naike peak (6211m) on the way to Dharmashala.
+It is a fair seasonal Tibetan market and has heavy Tibetan influence.
+We get views of Larke peak (6249m) and Naike Peak (6211m) on the way to Dharmashala.
 The village offers stone houses for trekkers.
 It is the last overnight stay before the pass.
-Accommodation at tea house at Dharmasala.
+Accommodation at the tea house at Dharmasala.

 From Dharmashala, we will trek to Bimthang (3590m), crossing the Larkya La Mountain Pass (5160m).
 Climbing up to Cho Chanda, we will slowly head uphill towards the steep snow-covered pass.
 The panorama from the top is truly magnificent.
-You can see the Himlung Himal (7126m), Cheo Himal (6812m), Kang Koru (6981m) and Annapurna II (7937m) from the mountain pass.
+You can see the Himlung Himal (7126m), Cheo Himal (6812m), Kang Koru (6981m), and Annapurna II (7937m) from the mountain pass.
 The descent is steep as we pass through moraines to Bimthang.
-Accommodation at tea house at Bimthang.
+Accommodation at the tea house at Bimthang.

 Climbing over a small ridge, we will be trekking on the stone-paved trail as it passes through the beautiful villages of the region.
 We will then cross the bridge and reach the village of Thonje.
 We will have entered the Annapurna Circuit section of the trek from Dharapani.
 Further down, we will come across the Karta village and later cross a bridge over Marsayangdi Khola.
 From here, it is a short descent to the Chamje village.
-Accommodation at tea house at Chamje.
+Accommodation at the tea house at Chamje.

 We have reached the end of the Manaslu Trek and a local jeep will take us to Besisahar.
 We will then drive to Kathmandu, bidding adieu to the Manaslu Peak.
 You can explore the local marketplaces and shop for souvenirs.
 You can also opt to explore around the city as per your preference.
 Overnight stay at the Hotel in Kathmandu.